sodascience/kansenkaart_preprocessing/COMPONENTS.md

 We add a third generation to the variable `GBAGENERATIE` from GBAPERSOONTAB for individuals from the cohort.
 If the child is native (autochtoon) and at least one of the parents of children is a second-generation immigrant (tweede generatie allochtoon), then we recode the generation of the child to third-generation immigrant (derde generatie allochtoon).
 In other words, we replace the generation of children from native to third-generation if at least one of the parents is a second-generation immigrant and the child is native.

-If the child is a third-generation immigrant, we recode the origin of the child (the variable `GBAHERKOMSTGROEPRING`) as follow:
+If the child is a third-generation immigrant, we recode the origin of the child (the variable `GBAHERKOMSTGROEPRING`) as follows:
 - If the child is third generation & dad origin is native then the child gets mom origin
 - If the child is third generation & mom origin is native then the child gets dad origin
 - If the child is third generation & both mom and dad origin are not native then the child gets mom origin